Members and guests welcome to attend.

 Low/High Field Shotgun Competition

-This exciting shotgun event takes place on the 1st Saturday of each month with sign on from 0930hrs and the first squad to begin shooting at 1000hrs.
+This exciting shotgun event takes place on the 1st Saturday of each month with sign on from 0930hrs.
 The competition to be completed by 1600hrs.

-To operate a decent competition the option to shoot four rounds (100) of targets is offered.
-Each round of targets costs $7 and the appropriate range fee.
+To operate a decent competition the option to shoot up to four rounds (100) of targets.
+Each round of targets costs $7.50 plus the appropriate range fee.
 You must sign on and pay the relevant fees at the Main Range Office and present your receipt to the shoot captain at the shotgun office.

 The Competition is open to all licenced shooters and new/unlicensed shooters are welcome to join in.
 There are experienced shooters in attendance that are always willing to help new shooters and beginners.

 Grading of shooters can be performed and grading cards will be available for those wanting them.
 To keep your grading current your card must be handed to the shoot captain at the start of the shoot.